Sleep Apnea: Did you know?

 - Trouble getting up in the mornings

 If you are suffering from sleep apnea, you are not alone.
-Over 22 million Americans suffer from sleep apnea.
-Here are more stats concerning sleep apnea:
+Over 22 million Americans suffer from this condition.
+Here are more stats concerning the sleep disorder:

-- Sleep apnea increases the risk of a heart attack even more so than smoking and obesity.
+- Increased risk of a heart attack even more so than smoking and obesity.

 The good news is that you don’t have to live with sleep apnea.
 Dr. Swerdlin offers many of the most advanced sinus and nasal procedures available.
-These procedures can dramatically reduce snoring and apnea.
 Stop being miserable and get your condition checked out.
 Call Dr. Swerdlin today!